-You can enjoy several number of activities once you reach the lake.
+You can enjoy several activities once you reach the lake.

-You can also enjoy scuba diving to catch the site of archaeological treasures at the bottom of the lake.
+You can also enjoy scuba diving to catch sight of archaeological treasures at the bottom of the lake.

-You can also catch the magnificent sight of the lake from above by hiking up the scenic Indian Nose.
+Moreover, you can enjoy a magnificent view of the lake from above by hiking up the scenic Indian Nose.

-Situated in Southern Guatemala, Antigua Guatemala or Antigua is one of the most beautiful and famous cities of Central America.
+Situated in Southern Guatemala, Antigua is one of Central America's most beautiful and famous cities.

 It is known for its Colonial edifices, Spanish architecture, peaceful hermitages, and so much more.

-This city is also the home to one of the oldest universities in Central America, University of San Carlos, which was established in 17th century.
+This city is also the home to one of the oldest universities in Central America, the University of San Carlos, which was established in the 17th century.

-Surrounded by volcanoes, Antigua offers awe-inspiring views of the natural diversity that is prevalent all over the city.
+Surrounded by volcanoes, Antigua offers awe-inspiring views of the natural diversity prevalent throughout the city.

 The best thing that you can do in this city is sightseeing.

-You can walk on the cobblestoned streets of the city and see tonnes of remarkably stunning architecture and the colonial past with your eyes.
+You can walk on the cobblestone streets and see tons of remarkably stunning architecture and the colonial past with your eyes.

-Make sure to also explore the absorbing culture of Antigua by going to the local markets.
+Make sure to explore Antigua's culture by going to the local markets, too.

-Located in the tiny Mayan town of Chichicastenango in the western highlands of Guatemala, Chichicastenango Market or "Chichi” (locally) is one of the largest and renowned markets in the whole of Central America.
+Located in the tiny Mayan town of Chichicastenango in the western highlands of Guatemala, Chichicastenango Market or "Chichi" is one of the largest and most renowned markets in Central America.

-You can easily spend hours walking on the cobblestoned streets exploring the market.
+You can easily spend hours walking on the cobblestone streets, exploring the market.

-You will all kinds of things in here, including traditional Mayan handicrafts, local delicacies, fresh produce, traditional clothing, handmade clothing, the famous Guatemalan Coffee, and so much more.
+You will get to enjoy all kinds of things here, including traditional Mayan handicrafts, local delicacies, fresh produce, traditional clothing, handmade clothing, the famous Guatemalan coffee, and so much more.

-This market is especially well known for its colourful and vibrant textiles, so make sure to check that out as well.
+Chichicastenango Market is primarily known for its colorful and vibrant textiles, so make sure to check those out as well.

-Grutas de Lanquín or Lanquín Caves are large limestone caves situated near the city of Cobán, which was once considered to be "heart of heaven" by the ancient Mayan people.
+Grutas de Lanquín or Lanquín Caves are large limestone caves near the city of Cobán, which the ancient Mayan people once considered to be the "heart of heaven."

-The cave system extends for many kilometres into the Earth and consists of several distinctive rock formations, a local religious shrine, a waterfall, and an underground river.
+The cave system extends for many kilometers into the Earth and consists of several distinctive rock formations, a local religious shrine, a waterfall, and an underground river.

 The formation of bats is very dense, and they cover the sky fully.

-Apart from this, you can climb rocks, swim in the pools of water, and waterfall.
+Apart from this, you can climb the rocks, swim in the pools of water, and check out the waterfall.

-You can also take a guided tour to better see all the attractions here.
+You can also take a guided tour to see all the attractions better.

 Do not forget to carry a flashlight as the caves are quite dark and slippery.

-Located near the Q'eqchi' Maya town of Lanquín, Semuc Champey is a glorious natural monument in Alta Verapaz, Guatemala.
+Located near the Q'eqchi' Maya town of Lanquín, Semuc Champey is a glorious natural monument in Alta Verapaz.

-It consists of a 300-metre limestone shelf which creates a series of natural water pools of a stunning green or turquoise colour.
+It consists of a 300-meter limestone shelf that creates a series of natural water pools of a stunning green or turquoise color.

 You can enjoy swimming in the calm pools of warm and beautiful water.

-The national park is surrounded by dense green jungles consisting of diverse wildlife, and it also provides copious extraordinary views which you can appreciate while swimming.
+The nature preserve is surrounded by dense green jungles consisting of diverse wildlife, and it also provides copious extraordinary views that you can appreciate while swimming.

 However, it is quite tricky to get to Semuc Champey because it is located in a remote area.

-You can take shuttles from nearby towns such as Lanquín, which will get you to there in about 8 hours.
+You can take shuttles from nearby towns such as Lanquín, which will get you there in about eight hours.

-Located near Guatemala City, Pacaya Volcano or Volcán Pacaya is one of the most active and famous volcanoes in the country.
+Located near Guatemala City, Pacaya Volcano or Volcán Pacaya is one of the country's most active and famous volcanoes.

-The volcano was dormant for over seventy years, however, it has been active since 1961 and its lava explosions continually alter its look.
+The volcano was dormant for over 70 years but has been active since 1961, and its lava explosions continually alter its look.

-You can climb the volcano with a local guide who will lead and guide you through the sandy terrain.
+You can climb the volcano with a local guide who will lead and take you through the sandy terrain.

 You can even roast your own marshmallows over the heat of the volcano.

-The best time to start hiking is the afternoon, you can reach on the highest point by evening, and you can enjoy a glorious sunset while enjoying your roasted marshmallows.
+You will be able to reach the highest point by evening, and you can gaze at a glorious sunset while enjoying your roasted marshmallows.

 Although, be careful while hiking as there is lava and smoke in the air from the volcano's constant eruptions.

-Located in the glorious northern rainforests of Guatemala, near the border of Belize, Tikal consists of the complex ruin of the ancient city which was most probably known as Yax Mutal.
+Located in the glorious northern rainforests of Guatemala, near the border of Belize, Tikal consists of the complex ruin of the ancient city that was most probably known as Yax Mutal.

-It is the greatest archaeological site in the whole Central America, with more than 3,000 structures dating back to the 4th century B.C.
+It is the most remarkable archaeological site in Central America, with more than 3,000 structures dating back to the fourth century BC.